-We will record the purchase of PlanPrescriber using the acquisition method of accounting and will recognize the assets acquired and liabilities assumed at their fair values as of the date of acquisition.
-The results of operations will be included in our consolidated results of operations beginning with the date of the acquisition.
-We are currently in the process of evaluating the fair values of the assets acquired and liabilities assumed.
-We do not expect the acquisition and integration of PlanPrescriber to have a material adverse impact on our liquidity, capital resources and interest income earned on our invested cash, cash equivalents and marketable securities for the remainder of 2010.
+We recorded the purchase of PlanPrescriber using the acquisition method of accounting and recognized the assets acquired and liabilities assumed at their fair values as of the date of acquisition.
+The results of operations are included in our consolidated results of operations beginning since the date of the acquisition.
+We do not expect the acquisition and integration of PlanPrescriber to have a material adverse impact on our liquidity, capital resources and interest income earned on our invested cash and cash equivalents for the remainder of 2010.